 For example, if you add photos to your business’s profile, they’ll automatically show as posts in your customer’s view.

-Do Google My Business posts help SEO?
+Do Google Business Profile posts help SEO?

 - Offers: Think of this as the “promotional” type of post where you can display sales and offers from your business.